Sign In

 ________

 Julia is not alone in her concerns for the future of the various types of journalism.
-See what three journalists from NBC News, Fortune Magazine, and Digital Trends had to say about local journalism in our article, 3 Journalists on the Fate of Local Journalism.
+Check out our next article about, 5 Reasons to Follow Journalists on Twitter

 Subscribe to Coffee with Journalists for more conversations each week with fantastic journalists from your favorite publications.
 Also, follow us on Twitter for the latest PR resources, podcast episodes, and blog releases!